The 5th Sunday of Ordinary Time

 And that is why Job can be the patron saint of those who seek meaning and value in life despite the constant message that in a world where all is random maybe the best approach is that of condescending irony.
 If any man has the right to succumb to a nihilistic vision of reality it is Job, yet he trudges on, and is finally given the opportunity to confront God face-to-face.

 In God’s response Job is able to get a glimpse of what will be fully revealed in the Good News of Jesus.
 Suffering and pain do have meaning, yet without knowledge of the complete expression of that meaning in the Cross of Christ, Job’s itch can’t be satisfactorily scratched.
 Job is the everyman of the dimly lit world before the Incarnation.
 So too is he a man of our era where the dimness of the light is not related to the first glimpse of sunlight in its rising, but rather to the last rays just before its setting.

 In this weekend’s Gospel the Apostles went out looking for Jesus in the early hours of the day as He was off by Himself in prayer.
 Upon finding Him they exclaim, “Everyone is looking for You.”
-They are indeed, and for those searchers trapped in the maze of dead ends filled with organic fixed-gear bikes, artisanal headphones, and free-range mustache wax, the Book of Job would be a great place to start.
+They are indeed, and for those searchers trapped in a world cluttered with the often deadly labyrinth of ideologies antithetical to the Gospel and its Old Testament foundation, the Book of Job would be a great place to start.